History and Development

-The Asian Library (named as Asian Studies Division at that time) was housed in the old Main Library (now Irving K. Barber Learning Centre) when it was first established.
-Since the opening of the Asian Centre in 1981, it has been operating at its 21,500 square feet, three-storey premises.
+Originally established as the Asian Studies Division of the old Main Library (now the Irving K. Barber Learning Centre), the Asian Library has been operating at its current 21,500 square feet, three-storey premises in the Asian Centre as of 1981, when the Centre opened.

-Building an Academic Library in the Heart of Pacific Canada: the case of the Asian Library at the University of British Columbia (by Eleanor Yuen, Head)
+Building an Academic Library in the Heart of Pacific Canada: the case of the Asian Library at the University of British Columbia (Eleanor Yuen, Head, 1999-2013)

 The Big Idea – film on the making of Asian Centre